Possession of Cocaine, Heroin, and Other Drugs in Novi, Oakland County

-Since 1995, LEWIS AND DICKSTEIN, P.L.L.C. has provided top quality legal counsel to clients facing a variety of charges.
-We have represented clients facing everything from domestic violence to retail theft to sexual assault to homicide.
-We have defended countless clients on charges for possession of narcotics and other controlled substances and have helped clients receive less severe punishments and acquittals in some cases.
-Drug possession charges in Novi, Michigan should be taken seriously, since the Novi District Court judges are very tough and jail time is always an option for these offenses.
+Since 1995, LEWIS AND DICKSTEIN, P.L.L.C. has provided top-quality legal counsel to clients facing various charges, including drug possession charges in Novi, Michigan.
+We have represented clients facing domestic violence, retail theft, sexual assault, drug charges, and homicide.
+We have defended countless clients on charges of possession of narcotics and other controlled substances and have helped clients receive less severe punishments and acquittals in some cases.
+Drug possession charges in the 52-1 District Court in Novi, Michigan, must be taken seriously since the Novi District Court judges are notoriously tough.

 I am currently facing drug charges.
 Will I go to jail?

-In the State of Michigan, a first offense possession of marijuana is considered a misdemeanor, which carries up to one year in jail, up to two years of probation, loss of driver’s license, and $2,000 in fines as punishment.
-The severity of your punishment for possession of marijuana will change depending on how much you had in your possession and many other facts like your prior record, employment history, and much more.
-A second offense of possession of marijuana carries a possible sentence of up to 2 years in prison.
-The maximum sentence for felony drug possession is 4 years.
-In reality, few individuals facing charges for possession of narcotics receive the maximum jail sentence; however, long terms of probation with burdensome terms, conditions and costs are very common.
-The most common drug found on a person is marijuana.
-Anyone convicted of drug charges will have their license suspended for 6 months.
+In Michigan, a first offense of possession of drugs might be charged as a misdemeanor, which carries up to one year in jail, up to two years of probation, and $2,000 in fines as punishment.
+The severity of your sentence for possession of drugs or controlled substances will change depending on how much you had in your possession and many other facts like your prior record, employment history, and much more.
+A second offense carries a possible sentence of up to 2 years in prison.
+The maximum penalty for felony drug possession is four (4) years.
+In reality, few individuals facing charges for possession of narcotics receive the maximum jail sentence; however, long terms of probation with burdensome terms, conditions, and costs are common.
 The bottom line is that a great drug crimes defense attorney gives you the best chance of avoiding jail or prison and a term of probation that sets you up for failure.

 While some courts tend to “go easier” on individuals facing possession charges for the first time, others are known for going overboard in either punishment or severe probation conditions.
 Either way, the consequences remain severe.
-Even in first offense drug possession cases, if you are convicted, you face a mandatory 6 month suspension of your driving privileges if you are convicted.
-Under the care of an experienced and tenacious attorney who has represented thousands in your situation, the likelihood of you being able to keep your license and avoid a conviction is higher.
-After 30 days of suspension, the defense attorney can request restricted driving privileges which allows the convicted person to drive to work or school or court-mandated activities only.
+Even in first-offense drug possession cases, you face up to 93 days or one (1) year in jail, depending on the charge.
+An experienced and tenacious attorney, who has represented thousands of clients in your situation, gives you the best odds of staying out of jail.

-Other consequences if found guilty of drug possession includes the possibility of the federal government denying financial aid and federal housing assistance.
-The individual must carry around a conviction on his or her criminal record, which will slow down and even ruin any chance of obtaining future employment, getting a promotion or a professional license.
-The consequences of a possession charge are serious, which is why you need a top drug crime lawyer to represent you.
+If you are found guilty of drug possession, you might face various collateral consequences, including the possibility of the federal government denying financial aid and federal housing assistance.
+The individual must carry around a conviction on their criminal record, which will slow down and even ruin any chance of obtaining future employment, eliminate gun or firearm rights, reduce the odds of promotions, and precipitate the loss of a professional license.
+The consequences of a possession charge are serious, so you need a top drug crime lawyer to represent you.

 I have heard of 7411.
 What is it?

-Michigan law allows for the possibility that those facing first time possession charges can enter a guilty plea and have their cases taken under advisement so that there is no public record or loss of driver’s license.
-Getting a judge to agree to 7411 can sometimes be a challenge and the defense attorney plays a vital role in the process of persuading the judge to grant this special status.
-If you are granted 7411, the judge may require alcohol and drug education courses along with random drug/alcohol testing, but if you fulfill the terms of agreement, then no conviction will appear on your criminal record.
+Michigan law allows those facing first-time possession charges to enter a guilty plea and have their cases taken under advisement so that there is no public record.
+Getting a judge to agree to 7411 can sometimes be challenging, and the defense attorney plays a vital role in persuading the judge to grant this special status.
+If the judge grants you 7411 status, they may require alcohol and drug education courses and random drug/alcohol testing.
+Still, if you fulfill the terms of the agreement, then no conviction will appear on your criminal record.

 Drug Crimes Defense Attorney in Novi